“A traditional soy sauce and condiments shop in Hong Kong”

 Fragrant Vegetarian Fried Rice

-These were the two dishes cooked with this dark soy sauce which indeed elevated the aroma as well as the flavor.
+These two dishes were prepared with the dark soy sauce, which undeniably enhanced both the aroma and flavor.

 九龍醬園 (Kowloon Soy Co)